| CloserLook > Romans > Romans 2:17 to 3:20 |

 ~ ~ ~ ~ ~ ~

-Then, in the first half of chapter 2, we see the moral Gentile.
+Then, in the first half of Chapter 2, we see the moral Gentile.

-themselves", they are quite confident of
+--- "measuring themselves by themselves," they are quite confident of their standing before God.

 After